 The GTL process is going to have a greater impact in Europe in the immediate future because Europe has gone gung-ho over diesel.

 In any event, GTL may become a major substitute fuel source in a few years!
-LNG and GTL may delay the bad effects of Peak Oil and the energy crisis so that we, at least, have a chance of surviving.
+LNG and GTL may delay the bad effects of the use of crude oil-based fuels so that we, at least, have a chance of surviving until more pristine fuels are fully developed.

 The acceptance of Hybrid Cars by, at least, many of the public has been a surprise to me.
 Based on my observations, I formerly saw no hope for a substantial hybrid cars market developing in the U.S. because of their relatively small size and low power